Contractor and 5 others charged over PIE viaduct collapse at Upper Changi Road East

 SINGAPORE: Construction company Or Kim Peow (OKP) Contractors and five individuals were on Wednesday (May 30) charged for their role in last year's collapse of an incomplete PIE viaduct in Upper Changi.

-The home-grown company, its executive director Or Toh Wat, professional engineer Robert Arianto Tjandra, project engineer Wong Kiew Hai, project director Allen Yee and accredited checker Leong Sow Hon were accused of several offences under the Building Control Act and the Workplace, Safety and Health Act.
+The home-grown company, its executive director Or Toh Wat, project engineer Wong Kiew Hai, project director Yee Chee Keong, professional engineer from CPG Consultants Robert Arianto Tjandra, and accredited checker from another company Leong Sow Hon were accused of several offences under the Building Control Act and the Workplace, Safety and Health Act.

 A multi-agency probe into the collapse found that corbels - brackets that help support beams - had given way.
 Cracks were also found in the areas supporting 11 other parts of the viaduct.

-Tjandra, Wong and Yee were charged with "recklessly doing an act which endangered the safety of others".
+Tjandra, 44, Wong, 30, and Yee, 48, were charged with "recklessly doing an act which endangered the safety of others".

+Tjandra, a qualified person engaged to design the viaduct and supervise the carrying out of the building works for the construction, was charged with putting up structural plans without checking on the design assumptions made for the corbels that cracked and omitting to carry out the necessary remedial works to rectify the inadequate design.
+He faces five charges.

+Wong and Yee allegedly failed to stop all works on the viaduct section when they discovered cracks on the corbels of piers that were supporting a viaduct section.
+Yee faces three charges while Wong faces two.

 OKP Contractors was awarded the project despite being assessed to have a “low performance score”, it was revealed in Parliament in August last year.
 Just days before the accident the contractor had been convicted over a separate fatality at another work site in 2015.